-Studies done at the University of Southern California, the Institute of Cardiology in Russia, and the University of Guadalajara, Mexico, showed that consumption of dark chocolate helps lower blood pressure, lowers LDL blood cholesterol, improves vascular function, and reduces the risk of stroke.
+Studies done at the University of Southern California, the Institute of Cardiology in Russia, and the University of Guadalajara, Mexico, showed that consumption of dark chocolate helps improve blood flow, lower blood pressure, lowers LDL blood cholesterol (bad cholesterol), increases HDL cholesterol (good cholesterol), improves vascular function, and reduces the risk of stroke.
 According to a study of overweight men done at Wageningen University in the Netherlands, consuming dark chocolate daily for four weeks helped restore flexibility to arteries while also preventing white blood cells from sticking to the walls of blood vessels.
 This is significant because arterial rigidity and white blood cell adhesion are both factors in heart disease.

-The same study mentioned above by Yale University Prevention Research Center showed that dark chocolate has significant positive effects on cognitive function.
+The same study mentioned above by Yale University Prevention Research Center showed that dark chocolate has significant positive effects on cognitive function in the brain.
 Results from a study done in the UK confirmed that eating dark chocolate provides an acute improvement in visual and cognitive functions.
 A study done at Swinburne University in Melbourne, Australia, revealed “significantly increased self-rated calmness and contentedness relative to placebo” in participants who consumed a dark-chocolate drink mix for 30 days.

 It’s High in Minerals